 the single code-point 196, or the two code-point sequence 65 and 776

-(when encoded as UTF-8, there are two and three bytes, respectively:
+(when encoded as UTF-8, these are two and three bytes, respectively:

 \xc3\x84